Booodaness/Scientific-Notes/Special Relativity/spacetime-interval.md

 Along the same lines as time '[[spacetime-interval#Time dilation|dilation]]', the above phenomenon is called length contraction.

 ### Proper length
 Note that the spacetime interval in the body's frame is given as $ds^2 = c^2 d \tau^2 - dL^2$.
 Given two simultaneous events in the same frame, we have $d \tau = 0$, hence, $ds^2 = - dL^2$.
 Simplifying this yields $ds = - dL$.
 This tells us that the spacetime interval between two events is the negative of the length between them in a frame where they are simultaneous.
-The latter quantity, i.e. the length between two simultaneous events in a moving body's trajectory, is called the proper length associated with that trajectory.
+The latter quantity, i.e. the length between two simultaneous events in a moving body's world line, is called the proper length associated with that world line.

 Like proper time, proper length is an invariant (it must be one as both $ds^2$ and $d \tau^2$ are invariant).